Admissions

 Accepting your offer and applying for accommodation

 All offer letters include a date (which we normally agree with you at interview day) by which you will reply to us in writing.
 If you wish to apply for College-owned accommodation, you may submit the accommodation form when you accept an offer of a place to study.
-There will be two accommodation dates you’ll want to be aware of:
+The closing date for phase 1 applications is 12noon Monday 20 May 2024.

 Read about the accommodation application and allocation process on the 'Getting ready to apply' page.